 Engineers have modified their designs of boats so that the boats can hold heavier loads.
-In this activity, the goal is to build a boat to hold the most dimes in one minute.
+This activity aims to build a boat to hold the most dimes in one minute.

-- 1. The girls are allowed to work in pairs.
+- 1. The youth are allowed to work in pairs.
 Brainstorm and think of a design for the aluminum boat. - 2.
-Using only the aluminum foil given, fold it so it is in the shape of a boat or a barge. - 3.
+Using only the aluminum foil given, fold it to shape it like a boat or a barge. - 3.
 Add some water to the washing tub so that it is half full. - 4.
 Place the aluminum boat on the water in the washing tub.
 There should be one tub for each aluminum boat. - 5.
-When all the groups are ready, set the stopwatch to 1 minute.

-6. Carefully place the dimes one by one into the aluminum boat.
-Count the number of dimes that can fit into the boat before it sinks.

-7. Encourage the girls to use the engineering process:
+When all the groups are ready, set the stopwatch to 1 minute. - 6.
+Carefully place the dimes one by one into the aluminum boat.
+Count the number of dimes that can fit into the boat before it sinks. - 7.
+Encourage the youth to use the engineering process:

-Design \rightarrow 2.
-Build \rightarrow 3.
-Test \rightarrow 4.
+Design $\rightarrow$ 2.
+Build $\rightarrow$ 3.
+Test $\rightarrow$ 4.
 Redesign/Change